Skip to main content

 • No label cardinality limits: In Loki, high-cardinality labels (like user_id or request_id) cause performance degradation.
 LynxDB indexes all fields automatically.

-• Richer query language: SPL2 provides CTEs, joins, subsearches, and 20+ transformation commands.
+• Richer query language: LynxFlow provides let bindings, joins, subqueries, and dozens of transformation stages.
 LogQL is limited to label matching and line filtering.

 • Schema-on-read: LynxDB auto-discovers fields from JSON logs.
 Loki requires explicit label extraction at ingest time.